-In 2016 and 2017, through our Operating Partnership, we entered into three separate limited liability company agreements (collectively, the "Fantasia Agreements") with Fantasia Investment III LLC ("Fantasia"), an unrelated entity and a U.S.-based affiliate of Fantasia Holdings Group Co., Limited (a Chinese corporation listed on the Stock Exchange of Hong Kong (HKEX)), and formed three separate companies, Summit Fantasia Holdings, LLC ("Fantasia I"), Summit Fantasia Holdings II, LLC ("Fantasia II") and Summit Fantasia Holdings III, LLC ("Fantasia III") (collectively, the "Fantasia JVs").
+In 2016 and 2017, through our Operating Partnership, we entered into three separate limited liability company agreements (collectively, the "Fantasia Agreements") with Fantasia Investment III LLC ("Fantasia"), an unrelated entity and a U.S.-based affiliate of Fantasia Holdings Group Co., Limited (a Chinese corporation listed on the Stock Exchange of Hong Kong (HKEX)), and formed three separate companies, Summit Fantasia Holdings, LLC ("Fantasia II") and Summit Fantasia Holdings III, LLC ("Fantasia II") and Summit Fantasia Holdings III, LLC ("Fantasia III") (collectively, the "Fantasia JVs").
 The Fantasia JVs are not consolidated in our condensed consolidated financial statements and are accounted for under the equity-method.
-Through the Fantasia JVs: we own a 35% interest in two senior housing facilities, one located in California and one located Oregon; a 20% interest in two skilled nursing facilities located in Rhode Island; and a 10% interest in nine skilled nursing facilities located in Connecticut.
+Through the Fantasia JVs: we own a 35% interest in two senior housing facilities, one located in California and one located Oregon; a 20% interest in two skilled nursing facilities located in Connecticut.

-Under the Fantasia Agreements, net operating cash flow of the Fantasia JVs will be distributed monthly, first to the Operating Partnership and Fantasia pari passu (8% for Fantasia I and II and 9% for Fantasia III) until each member has received an amount equal to its accrued, but unpaid return, and thereafter 50% to Fantasia and 50% to the Operating Partnership for Fantasia I, 70% to Fantasia and 30% to the Operating Partnership for Fantasia II.
+Under the Fantasia Agreements, net operating cash flow of the Fantasia JVs is distributed monthly, first to the Operating Partnership and Fantasia pari passu (8% for Fantasia I and II and 9% for Fantasia III) until each member has received an amount equal to its accrued, but unpaid return, and thereafter 50% to Fantasia and 50% to the Operating Partnership for Fantasia I, 70% to Fantasia and 30% to the Operating Partnership for Fantasia III.
 All capital proceeds from the sale of the properties held by the Fantasia JVs, a refinancing or another capital event, will be paid first to the Operating Partnership and Fantasia pari passu as noted above until each has received an amount equal to its accrued but unpaid return plus its total capital contribution, and thereafter to Fantasia and to the Operating Partnership, as noted above.

-The following reconciles our equity investments in the Fantasia JVs from inception through March 31, 2020:
+The following reconciles our equity investments in the Fantasia JVs from inception through March 31, 2021:

-Summit Fantasia Holdings, LLC - October 2016 \$ 2,524,000 Summit Fantasia Holdings II, LLC - February 2017 1,923,000 Summit Fantasia Holdings III, LLC - August 2017 1,953,000 Total investment 6,400,000 Income from Fantasia JVs 762,000 Distributions (2,001,000) Total Fantasia investments at March 31, 2020 \$ 5,161,000
+Summit Fantasia Holdings, LLC - October 2016 \$ 2,524,000 Summit Fantasia Holdings II, LLC - February 2017 1,923,000 Summit Fantasia Holdings III, LLC - August 2017 1,954,000 Total investment 6,401,000 Income from Fantasia JVs 1,236,000 Distributions (2,596,000) Total Fantasia investments at March 31, 2021 \$ 5,041,000